AngeloFilaseta/template-for-kotlin-multiplatform-rust-interoperability/README.md

     Pay attention to the line `crate_type = ["staticlib"]`.
     This means that the Rust project does not contain a main entrypoint, but a collection of possible APIs.
 -   Our Rust project is a library: the file `lib.rs` can expose some operations and structure.
-    In this case, just a simple `plus` method was implemented.
+    In this case, just a simple `plus` method is implemented.
     The `#[no_mangle]` and `pub extern "C"` lines are important, but we won't explain their meaning in this README.
 -   Kotlin is unable to directly use the Rust library, but we can create a header file (`.h`) using [cbindgen](https://github.com/mozilla/cbindgen) and our Rust code.